^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Congenital dysfunction of the adrenal cortex (synonym: adrenogenital syndrome in children) includes a group of hereditary enzymopathies.
-At the heart of each fermentopathy is a genetically determined defect of the enzyme involved in steroidogenesis.
+Each of the enzymopathies is based on a genetically determined defect of an enzyme involved in steroidogenesis.

-Defects of five enzymes involved in the synthesis of gluco- and mineralocorticoids are described, and this or that variant of adrenogenital syndrome in children is formed.
+Defects of five enzymes involved in the synthesis of gluco- and mineralocorticoids are described, which results in the formation of one or another variant of adrenogenital syndrome in children.
 All forms of congenital dysfunction of the adrenal cortex are inherited in an autosomal recessive manner.

 ICD-10 code